diku-dk/hpps-e2023-pub/material/2-e-2/README.md

 ## Working on `numlib`

-Take the code developed in the Tuesday exercises, but delete the code from `numlib.h` and `numlib.c` (and any test programs you may have written) - we start from scratch.
+Take the code developed in the morning exercises, but delete the code from `numlib.h` and `numlib.c` (and any test programs you may have written) - we start from scratch.